-• Test Value: This parameter is used to specify the value that the string will be tested for.
+• Test Value: This parameter specifies the value for which the string will be tested.
 This string may be up to 64 characters in length.
-The test value may be compared with characters in the Read buffer, Write buffer, Global buffer or any Scratch buffer associated with the device.
+The test value may be compared with characters in the Read buffer, Write buffer, Global buffer, or any Scratch buffer associated with the device.
 If the Scratch or Global buffer options are selected, the buffer index must also be specified.